SAP-samples/codejam-cap-llm/exercises/05-define-db-schema/README.md

 ![define-db-schema-list-tables](./assets/05-define-db-schema-list-tables.png)

 From the response, you can extract the schema name and the table name.
 You will use the information to fetch all information about that table.
+Be aware, sometimes if you copy the schema and table name from the previous CLI response it might add special characters which are not part of the name.
+You need to delete them.

 👉 Enter the following command to list the table information: